 Rip a piece of newspaper so that it can be rolled around the form then press the bottom onto the base to finish the shaping.
 That is all it takes to make your own paper pots for seed starting.

 Find more garden tools to turn here and how to turn a garden dibbler.

 Seed Starting Pot Form as a product at the Farmer’s Market

 Here are a couple of articles to help you Master craft sales and avoid common craft fair mistakes.
-Please check out the profit category on this sight for more business related articles.
-If you would like to keep up with business posts and wood turning projects please sign up for my newsletter.
+Please check out the profit category on this site for more business related articles.
+If you would like to keep up with business posts and woodturning projects please sign up for my newsletter.